-A representation of your creativity, passion of fashion, skills, and the ambition of being a fashion designer, your fashion collection is what you stand for.
-Whether you’re a student or someone who is simply trying their hand at this diverse career, your fashion collection needs to reflect a personality, your personality.
-Having said that, it is clearly not as simply as sketching out some figurines or drawings of apparels.
+A representation of your creativity, passion for fashion, skills, and ambition of being a fashion designer, your fashion collection is all of this and all that you stand for.
+Whether you’re a student or someone who is simply trying their hand at this diverse career in fashion designing, your fashion collection needs to reflect a personality, your personality.
+Having said that, it is clearly not as simple as sketching out some illustrations of apparel.
 A fashion collection is a detailed selection of looks or apparel that you conceptualise and curate, based on ten different factors.
 It needs some technical knowledge and a whole lot of research and of course, some planning.
-But as discussed, it is not a piece of cake and certainly needs some understanding and know-hows on the subject.
+But, as discussed, it is not a piece of cake and, certainly, needs some understanding and know-how on the subject.
 So, let’s get started.

-First things first, what do you need to be equipped with to be able to design a fashion collection?
+First things first, what do you need to be equipped with, to design a fashion collection?

 1. Passion, Interest, and Aptitude

-These ingredients that are needed for any other profession are as much needed for a fashion aspirant too.
-When you wish to make your dream fashion collection too, you absolutely need to be armed with the right passion, interest, and aptitude in fashion.
-Now, the range and degree of these may vary depending on who you are and what your purpose is behind working on that collection.
+These ingredients that are needed for any other profession are also needed for a fashion aspirant.
+When you wish to make your dream fashion collection too, you need to be armed with the right passion, interest, and aptitude in fashion.
+Now, the range and degree of these may vary, depending on who you are and what your purpose is.

 Now, every person is different, which means seeking inspiration from within, from yourself will never be the same as someone else.
-Moreover, how you perceive the world, things that matter to you and touch you can be a source of inspiration and an ideal way to express opinions.
-Lastly, the material that you’re working with - the fabrics, the patterns, the colours.
+Moreover, the way you perceive the world, things that matter to you and touch you, can be a source of inspiration and an ideal way to express opinions.
+Lastly, the material that you’re working with; fabrics, patterns, and colours.
 Of course, all of the above has to come together to complement the current season, requirements, trends, and more.
-In the end, it is your inspiration from within, the world, and the materials to be used, meeting with your research of consumer behaviour and other factors.
+In the end, it is your inspiration from within, the world, and the materials to be used, blending with your research of consumer behaviour and other factors.

-Like we spoke about earlier, to design your fashion collection, you need the basics of interest, passion, and aptitude.
-But at the same time, you also need the right knowledge and basics of the art too.
+To design your fashion collection, you need the basics of interest, passion, and aptitude.
+But, at the same time, you also need the right knowledge and basics of fashion designing.
 Curating a fashion collection takes many skills that need some guidance and learning.
-So, whether you’re designing a collection as a student, a designer, or an amateur, you need to be equipped with the detailed knowledge of how to do so.
+So, whether you’re designing a collection as a student, a fashion designer, or as an amateur, you need to be equipped with detailed knowledge of how to do so.

 How to design your dream fashion collection step by step?